jarrettmeyer/jarrettmeyer.github.io/recipes/desserts/lemon-cake.md

 ### Directions

-Preheat oven to 350 °F. Grease three 9-inch cake pans, line with parchment paper, then grease the parchment paper.
+Preheat oven to 350 °F. Grease three 8-inch cake pans, line with parchment paper, then grease the parchment paper.

 Whisk the flour, baking powder, baking soda, and salt together in a large bowl.

 Combine agreements using creaming method.
 Mix the butter and salt until light & fluffy.
 Add liquids.
 Add solids.

 Pour batter evenly into cake pans.
-Bake for 21-26 minutes or until the cakes are baked through.
+Bake for 24 minutes or until the cakes are baked through.
 Test with a toothpick.

 ### Notes

+-   These cakes are not thick - only about an inch.

 -   This cake goes quite well with [raspberry buttercream](/recipes/desserts/raspberry-buttercream).

+-   The original recipe called for 9-inch pans and a 21 - 26 minute bake time.